 The old way of job costing, done piecemeal and intermittently, meant stakeholders were often stuck making big decisions based on incomplete or outdated data, unable to see potential cost-overrun surprises coming around the corner.
 Moving that process to a collaborative platform gives teams an environment from which to work, and enables project managers to keep a watchful eye over whether a project is on track to hit its goals, and what adjustments might be needed to get back on track.

-“What technology is really allowing construction companies to do is achieve greater insight into profitability while a project is ongoing.
+Technology allows construction companies to achieve greater insight into profitability while a project is ongoing.
 Rather than looking at a forecast using data that’s a month old, or two months old, a project executive can now look at data that’s accurate up to the day, up to the minute, and they can say, ‘hey guys, you finished 50% of our project but we’ve used 75% of our resources, so we’re behind.
 We’ve got to up our productivity if we want to complete this project on budget and these project financials tools are going to help us do it.’
-That’s what I really think project financial solutions are empowering construction companies to do,” says Lober.
+That’s what project financial solutions are empowering construction companies to do.

 Wherever changes happen, they’re immediately reflected in the project’s bottom line, allowing project managers and CFOs to gain a real-time pulse of the health of ongoing projects and the company itself.
 Automation simplifies processes like monthly reports, eliminating the need to pull data from multiple sources and giving a real-time view of budgets, project performance and potential cost impacts.